 In the current year, in view of the Group's market capitalisation being lower than its net assets as at the balance sheet date, the Group performed an assessment to determine if there are any indicators of impairment of each of the Group's CGUs.
-The Group identified indicators of impairment for the North America CGU.
+The Group identified indicators of impairment for the Singapore CGU and the North America CGU.